The Hidden Danger Of Step Voltage: Why Walking In A Thunderstorm Can Be Deadly

 The Role of Equipotential Surfaces

-Why Running is Safer than Walking
+Why Running is Safer Than Walking

 How to Stay Safe During a Thunderstorm